 Seoul is a vibrant city has so much to offer anyone who visits it.
 There is so much to do and see in the city itself, while there is also so much happening just outside.
 Seoul trips are varied and exciting, with something out there for everyone.

 History, culture, adventure, nature, amazing food and a unique buzz, Seoul is a place with loads on offer.
-My list of favourite places and trips around Seoul Korea will help you to enjoy this place to its full potential, as this truly is a destination like no other.
+My list of favorite places and trips around Seoul Korea will help you to enjoy this place to its full potential, as this truly is a destination like no other.

 Who Paid for What in this Post

-I covered all of the costs associated with this post.
+I covered all of the costs associated with this Seoul day trips post.
 However, this Seoul blog post does contain affiliate links.
 That means if you click through on some of the links in the post and end up making a purchase I may well make a small commission.
 I wanted to make sure that you were aware of this.